lordaniel/coding-challenges/README.md

-#Some code to solve programming contest
+# Some code to solve programming problems
+Please don't use it if you didn't solve it yet (be fair)